Lauren Dascalo Goes Topless While Holding A Coconut In Tulum

 Lauren Dascalo added another racy photo to her Instagram feed that captured her in nothing more than a pair of bikini bottoms.
 The image was added to her feed on Wednesday and provided her audience with the perfect humpday treat.

-Lauren stood in profile and closed her eyes as she tilted her head toward the sky.
-She wore a huge smile on her face and in her caption, she reminded her followers to smile today while adding a single pineapple emoji to the end of her words.
-The image was cropped near her upper thigh but it still treated her audience to a great view of her killer curves.
+Lauren stood in profile and closed her eyes as she tilted her face to the sky.
+She sported a huge smile, and in her caption, she reminded her followers to smile today while adding a single pineapple emoji to the end of her words.
+The image was cropped at her hips, but it still treated her audience to a great view of her killer curves.

-Lauren went topless in the image and used a few white lines to blur out her chest and cover what was necessary to meet Instagram’s guidelines.
-She showed off her voluptuous chest and her toned abs — something that her audience certainly didn’t seem to mind.
-Lauren placed her toned arms near her side and held a coconut in her hands placing it directly in front of her ribs.
+Lauren went topless in the image and used a few white lines to blur out her chest and cover what was necessary to meet Instagram’s nudity guidelines.
+She showed off her voluptuous assets and her toned abs — something that her audience certainly didn’t seem to mind.
+Lauren placed her toned arms at her sides and held a coconut in her hands, placing it directly in front of her body.

-On the lower half of her body, she sported a pair of blue bikini bottoms that had thin straps, which helped to accentuate her tiny midsection and waist.
-The sides were twisted on her hips and appeared to be constructed of silk fabric.
+On her lower half, she sported a pair of blue bikini bottoms that had thin straps, which helped to accentuate her trim midsection and waist.
+The sides were twisted over her hips.

+Lauren added several accessories to the skin-baring ensemble, including a set of layered necklaces.
+She wore a total of three piercings in her ear — all of which were small hoops.

 “You’re so beautiful babe.
 A real life Barbie,” one follower gushed alongside a series of red heart and flame emoji.